cppbird/gosrc/README.md

 # gosrc

-This repository is created for learing go source code.
+This repository is created for learning go source code.